soapscode/PalindromesFromFile/README.md

 ===== Usage ========

-The application can be run from the command line with the pattern PalindromeDetector.exe {inputfile} {resultsfile}
+The application can be run from the command line with the pattern: PalindromeDetector.exe {inputfile} {resultsfile}

 ===== Examples =====

 PalindromeDetector.exe WordsFile.txt Output.txt

 PalindromeDetector.exe C:\Temp\WordsFile.txt C:\Temp\Output.txt